utopia-rise/fmod-gdextension/README.md

 Be aware that osx is a bit tricky with dynamic library loading.
 [This link](https://blogs.oracle.com/dipol/dynamic-libraries,-rpath,-and-mac-os) explains how to load dynamic dependencies on OSX.
 By default the GDNative will look for fmod libraries in a `libs` folder relative to its path when loading the game or the engine.
-We will describe it in the installing module section.
 Otherwise, if you want to change that loading path, you can add this parameter `fmod-lib-install-path="path to fmod dll"`.

 #### Linux